Mondego/SourcererCC/README.md

 SourcererCC is Sourcerer's Code Clone project.
 It  detects similar code in very large code bases and repositories.

 ## How to use it?
-In order to use it one needs to follow three steps:
+In order to use it one needs to follow two steps:

+1. Parsing
+2. Clone Detection
- 1. parsing
+    1. Indexing
- 2. indexing
+    2. Searching
- 3. searching

 We explain each of these steps below:

 ### Step 1: Parsing